mikahado/mustr-project/README.md

 The Exquisite Horse is the first of many features of MUSTR.

->*The Exquisite Corpse* was a classic, collaborative, writing game, invented in the 1920s.
+>*The Exquisite Corpse* was collaborative, writing method, invented in the 1920s.
+There are many variations, but the general rule is that each collaborator is unaware of all or some of what previous collaborators had written.

-In this app, we call it **The Exquisite Horse** (yes, yes, a donkey).
+In this app, we call our version of the method **The Exquisite Horse** (see: donkey).

 ### Rules

-General rule: each collaborator is unaware of what the others have written.

-Here, the current author is only aware of what the previous author has written.
-All lines written beforehand are hidden!
+The current author may only see the line written immediately before.
+All lines before that are hidden.

 The entries are saved in order, and only revealed after all lines have been saved, individually.